ralferoo/vc4-test/readme.txt

 The disassembly of the original mostly proceeds well, except that the 65535 constant is too big for the assembler to accept, although it's OK with -1.

-The opcodes are very different from the original (see alpha.txt)
+The opcodes are very different from the original (see alpha.notes)

 BUG: the disassembly looks similar to the original, but the opcodes are slightly different (see alpha.txt).
 However, feeding them back into gas